crinaldi44/Hourly/README.md

 # Hourly
- An in-class project for timesheet and payroll management.
+ Originally intended as in-class project for timesheet and payroll management, the Hourly cloud service is an API that is intended to provide calculations and machine-learning based predictions to the user on top of Create-Read-Update-Delete functionality.

 # Getting Started

 ## Pre-requisites
-This project is managed by the Node Package Manager (referred to as NPM).
-To get this project up and running, you'll need to ensure that the latest version of NPM as well as the latest version of python3 and pip3 are up and running.
+To get this project up and running, you'll need to ensure the latest version of python3 and pip3 are up and running.

-For the client side, a package.json file has been provided.
-Simply cd into the client directory and use npm install to install all client-side dependencies.

 For the server side, a requirements.txt file has been included.
 By default, it is recommended to install a python3 virtualenv folder in the home directory to avoid conflicts with other projects.